voussoir/etiquette/README.md

     ~/cmd/python ~/cmd/gunicorn_py etiquette_flask_prod:site --bind "0.0.0.0:6667" --access-logfile "-" --access-logformat "%(h)s | %(t)s | %(r)s | %(s)s %(b)s"
     ```

+It is expected that you create a shortcut file or launch script so you don't have to type the whole filepath every time.

 </details>

 <details>
 <summary><strong>Running Etiquette REPL</strong></summary>

-- Run `python etiquette_repl.py` to launch the Python interpreter with the PhotoDB pre-loaded into a variable called `P`.
+Run `python etiquette_repl.py` to launch the Python interpreter with the PhotoDB pre-loaded into a variable called `P`.
 Try things like `P.new_photo` or `P.digest_directory`.

-- Note: Do not `cd` into the frontends folder.
+Note: Do not `cd` into the frontends folder.
 Stay in the folder that contains your `_etiquette` database and specify the full path of the frontend launcher.

     Windows:
     D:\somewhere> python D:\Git\Etiquette\frontends\etiquette_repl.py

     Linux:
     /somewhere $ python /Git/Etiquette/frontends/etiquette_repl.py

-- In practice, I have a shortcut file on my PATH which runs this command.
+It is expected that you create a shortcut file or launch script so you don't have to type the whole filepath every time.

 </details>
 </details>